MercuryEnigma/ribbon-helper/README.md

 # Ribbon Helper

-A React web app to help Pokémon players with ribbon collecting, berry blending, contests, and game compatibility across Nintendo Switch titles.
+Ribbon Helper is a React app for Pokémon ribbon hunters.
+It includes Switch game compatibility lookups and berry-blending calculators for contest prep, with GitHub Pages hosting.

 ## Features

-### Switch Compatibility ✅

-The **Switch Compatibility** tool helps you plan which Pokémon are available across Nintendo Switch games:

-- **Filter by Games**: Select one or more Switch games (Let's Go Pikachu/Eevee, Sword/Shield, Brilliant Diamond/Shining Pearl, Legends: Arceus, Scarlet/Violet) to see which Pokémon are available in ALL selected games
-- **Search by Species**: Type a Pokémon name to instantly see which Switch games that Pokémon appears in
-- **Form Support**: Properly displays regional forms (Alolan, Galarian, Hisuian, Paldean) and special forms
-- **Visual Icons**: Displays Pokémon icons for easy identification
-- **Accessibility**: WCAG AA compliant with high contrast ratios and keyboard navigation support

-### Berry Blending (Coming Soon)

-Tools for planning berry blending strategies.

-### Contest Move Planning (Coming Soon)

-Tools for planning Pokémon contest move combinations.
+- **Game Compatibility**: Filter by Switch titles or search by species to see where a Pokémon is available.
+Handles regional/special forms, shows icons, and keeps accessibility in mind.
+Also includes filtering for Shadow pokemon from Colosseum and XD: Gale of Darkeness.
+- **Berry Blending Calculators**: Optimal kits for Pokéblocks (RSE), Poffins (DPPt), ORAS, and Poffins (BDSP) with toggles for player count, special berries, event/GameCube sources, Battle Frontier, and nature targeting.
+- **Contest Moves**: Planner coming soon.

-## Quick Commands
+## Getting Started

 Install dependencies:
 ```bash
 npm install
 ```

-Run development server:
+Run the dev server:
 ```bash
 npm run dev
 ```